bigcommerce/dev-docs/docs/api-docs/management-apis/contextual-filters.md

 ## View available storefront filters

-The catalog setup produces the dynamically pulled list of available storefront filters.
+The list of available storefront filters is derived from the product information in the catalog.
 You create new available filters by changing the product information in your catalog, such as adding new [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) or [custom fields](https://support.bigcommerce.com/s/article/Custom-Fields).

 To retrieve all available storefront filters, send a `GET` request to [`/v3/settings/search/filters/available`](insert-link-here).